-- A. Develop an active process to gain input from and involve the freight hauling community and stakeholders for input into the transportation planning process. - B. Coordinate with the Nebraska Department of Roads in examining freight issues and the programming of projects.
+- A. Continue an active process to gain input from and involve the freight hauling community and stakeholders for input into the transportation planning process. - B. Coordinate with the Nebraska Department of Roads in examining freight issues and the programming of projects. - C. Coordinatation with the core group from the freight community includes local trucking and logistics firms and the Nebraska Trucking Association.